ISO 31000: Framework approach

-Note : ISO 31000:2009 has been developed on the basis of an existing standard on risk management, called AS/NZS 4360:2004.
+ISO 31000:2009 has been developed on the basis of an existing standard on risk management, called AS/NZS 4360:2004.
 Whereas the initial Standards Australia approach provided a process by which risk management could be undertaken, the first version ISO 31000:2009 addresses the entire management that supports the design, implementation, maintenance and improvement of risk management processes.

 Implementation

-The intent of ISO 31000 is not to create a risk management system, but rather to integrate the management of risks into the existing management system of the organization.
-The standard provides a structured approach for embedding risk management into governance, strategy, planning, operations, performance management, and internal control systems — without requiring the creation of a separate or standalone system.

-Implementation is context-dependent and should build on what already exists.
-Many organizations already have elements of risk management in place — such as risk registers, control frameworks, or compliance procedures — but they may lack coherence, consistency, or alignment with objectives.
-ISO 31000 helps unify these practices under a single set of principles, a clear framework, and a repeatable process for all types of risk.